-If takt time is the heart of lean production, visual management represents the nervous system in lean management.
+If takt time is the heart of lean production, effective visual management represents the nervous system in Lean management.
 Visual management is an indispensable tool when we implement Lean.
-It helps the other lean tools become more powerful by making their impact on the business visual.
+It helps the other Lean tools become more powerful by making their impact on the business visual.
 In this Lean Minute video, TXM China Consulting Director, Justin Tao, explains how to design and effective Visual Management Board.

 Hi, I’m Justin Tao.